Psychosocial Services & Support Programs

 - Coordination of academic services for children requiring prolonged hospitalizations.

-The Child Life Program has expanded dramatically as the Center continues to address the psychosocial issues accompanying healthcare situations unique to pediatric cancer patients.
+The Child Life Program has expanded dramatically as the Cancer Center for Kids continues to address the psychosocial issues accompanying healthcare situations unique to pediatric cancer patients.

-Child Life therapy interventions and coping techniques such as medical play, distraction techniques, relaxation and visualization, offer children a great sense of familiarity, understanding and emotional mastery of a potentially threatening and frightening situation.
+Child Life interventions and coping techniques such as medical play, distraction, relaxation and visualization offer children a great sense of familiarity, understanding and emotional mastery of a potentially threatening and frightening situation.
 Age-appropriate education and therapeutic play are essential for young children who may be unable to communicate their feelings through words and dialogue.

 Creative Arts/Music Therapy

-Creative Arts/Music Therapy promotes the physical and emotional well-being of patients through the universal languages of music, art, dance/movement, and drama/play therapy.
-It introduces laughter, hope, and joy into a difficult experience.
-Led by our licensed Creative Arts/Music Therapist, the program promotes the integration of physical, emotional, cognitive, and social functioning.
+Creative Arts/Music Therapy is the clinical and evidence-based use of music interventions to promote the physical and emotional well-being of patients and their families.
+Music therapy is a powerful and non-invasive medium which has the potential to foster an environment of optimism and ease.
+Led by our licensed Creative Arts/Music Therapist, the program promotes the integration of physical, emotional, cognitive and social functioning.

 The program’s objectives include:

-- Enhancing coping mechanisms during invasive medical procedures.
+- Enhancement of coping mechanisms during medical procedures.

 Programs and Support Groups

-Project SOAR (School re-entry and Ongoing Academic Resources): School is a world that belongs to children.
-When cancer takes them away from that world, CCFK’s skilled psychosocial team shepherds its patients on their journey back to the classroom with compassionate care and a collaborative approach to healing.
-Project SOAR, funded by the Michael Magro Foundation, is designed to increase each child's chances for a successful academic experience during treatment for his or her disease, and for years after treatment has ended.
-For children to thrive in the classroom, they not only need a smooth transition or "re-entry," but they often require ongoing assistance, sometimes through their college years.
-Project SOAR nurtures the pediatric cancer patient, the family, and the academic community, empowering the success of their collaborative efforts.
+School is a world that belongs to children.
+When cancer takes them away from that world, CCFK’s skilled psychosocial team guides its patients on their journey back to the classroom with compassionate care and a collaborative approach to healing.
+Project SOAR, funded by The Michael Magro Foundation, is designed to increase each child's chances for a successful academic experience during treatment for his or her disease, and for years after treatment has ended.
+For children to thrive in the classroom they need a smooth transition and often require ongoing assistance, sometimes through their college years.
+Project SOAR nurtures the pediatric cancer patient, their family and the academic community, empowering the success of their collaborative efforts.

 SOAR team members include a: